mskott/mskott.github.io/content/posts/2023/how-i-do-backups/index.md

 ## Borg Backup

-One of the tools  mentioned by the Linux Matters hosts was [Borg Backup](https://www.borgbackup.org), which I had also seen positive mentions of in other places and it matches all my requirements.
+One of the tools  mentioned by the Linux Matters hosts was [Borg Backup](https://www.borgbackup.org), which I had also seen positive mentions of in other places.

 Borg is released under the BSD license, and packages are available in the official repos of both Fedora and Debian.
-There are several [service providers](https://www.borgbackup.org/support/commercial.html) which support it, including well-known companies like  Hetzner and rsync.net.
+There are several [service providers](https://www.borgbackup.org/support/commercial.html) which support Borg, including well-known companies like  Hetzner and rsync.net.
 I ended up creating a trial account with [BorgBase](https://www.borgbase.com/) which operates out of Malta and allows you to choose between storing your data in the EU or the United States.
 The same people who are behind BorgBase also behind the GUI client [Vorta](https://vorta.borgbase.com/) which, again, is available in both Fedora and Debian.

-Getting it all setup with Vorta and trial account on BorgBase took around 30 minutes before I was ready to begin adding folders to Vorta's list of sources to back up.
+Getting it all setup with Vorta and a trial account on BorgBase took around 30 minutes before I was ready to begin adding folders to Vorta's list of sources to back up.
 Vorta offers lots of options to schedule backups, but for now I have mostly stuck with the defaults.
 Only settings I made sure to check were to start Vorta automatically on login and to run missed backups on startup as I don't leave my laptop running 24/7.

 ## Next steps...

 There is nothing more useless than an untested backup so that is an obvious next step.
+Vorta's documentation includes a nice guide on how to [verify](https://docs.borgbase.com/verify/) your backup which I will also need to take a closer look at.
 For now I have backed up about 7,5GB of files to BorgBase, but have yet to try restoring them on another system.

+I would also like to take a look at [Borgmatic](https://torsion.org/borgmatic/) which looks like a very simple method of running Borg backups from the commandline.
+Could be useful on a server where Vorta wouldn't be of much help.